The Cons of Fixed Rate Loans

 A variable interest rate loan is one in which market changes influence the interest rates levied by the lender.
 The interest rate may increase or decrease throughout the loan term and may result in correspondingly higher or lower monthly payments.

-The loan's interest typically ties back to a reference rate or benchmark index, such as the prime rate.
+The loan's interest typically ties back to a reference rate or benchmark index, such as the prime or federal funds rates.
 These benchmarks give lenders a base interest rate to which they may add a margin.
-Lenders will usually add the base interest rate and the margin together when calculating the interest rate to offer consumers.
+Lenders will usually add the base interest rate and the margin together when calculating the interest rate to offer borrowers.

 Types of Variable Rate Loans